RipMC/discord-bot/README.md

 # discord-bot
-Dummy discord bot for RipMC
+A not so dumb discord bot for RipMC